jam-py-v5/gnucash-2-web/README.md

 Access Web app as usual.

 If one needs a DB schema from mysql or some other database, extract DB schema in some other way first.
 Name it schema.sql and run the same script.
 Adjust ai8.py if needed tho.
+Use AI for this.

-**Or, Import tables manually from Jam.py using supported database** (slower, but takes only 30 mins or so).
+**Or, Import tables manually from Jam.py using a supported database** (slower, but takes only 30 mins or so).
 No need for any script to add tables to Jam.py.
 It is all **no code** at this stage.
+Just start the App and start Importing tables (press F4 and check on "DB Manual Mode").

 Now we can create drop-down menu's (no code), move stuff around, create lookups to tables as per above diagram, start creating Dashboards, users, etc. As per Jam.py Docs.

 One can also start thinking about offline support with using some sort of replication to the Web server hosting this app.

+For example [litestream](https://litestream.io/).

 Hosting Jam.py is trivial on ie, PythonAnywhere.
 Or self hosting.

-For example [litestream](https://litestream.io/).
+RasPi?
+No worries.

 **Or, one can source this repo and try it first**.
 Replace sample.sqlite with yours.
 Or, point Jam.py to your SQLite database on Builder/Project/Database.
 Did not try other databases like mysql tho.